opnsense/docs/source/manual/how-tos/self-signed-chain.rst

 What you should not do with a self-signed chain:

    * Use them for a web-facing server.
+   * Intercept encrypted traffic on a public wireless network (for example if you provide access in a hotel)

 What you should know about self-signed certificates: